 Ind AS 115 was notified on March 28, 2018 and establishes a five-step model to account for revenue arising from contracts with customers.
 The new revenue standard will supersede all current revenue recognition requirements under Ind AS.
 This new standard requires revenue to be recognized when promised goods or services are transferred to customers in amounts that reflect the consideration to which the Company expects to be entitled in exchange for those goods or services.
 Adoption of the new rules could affect the timing of revenue recognition for certain transactions of the Company.
-Ind AS 115 is effective for the Company in the first quarter of FY 2018-19 using either one of two methods: (i) retrospectively to each prior reporting period presented in accordance with Ind AS 8 Accounting Policies, Changes in Accounting Estimates and Errors, with the option to elect certain practical expedients as defined within Ind AS 115 (the full retrospective method); or (ii) retrospectively with the cumulative effect of initially applying Ind AS 115 (the modified retrospective method).
+Ind AS 115 is effective for the Company in the first quarter of FY 2018-19 using either one of two methods: (i) retrospectively to each prior reporting period presented in accordance with Ind AS 8 Accounting Policies, Changes in Accounting Estimates and Errors, with the option to elect certain practical expedients as defined within Ind AS 115 (the full retrospective method); or (ii) retrospectively with the cumulative effect of initially applying Ind AS 115 recognized at the date of initial application (1 April 2018) and providing certain additional disclosures as defined in Ind AS 115 (the modified retrospective method).